Chiles v. Salazar: Lower court history

 Chiles filed a pre-enforcement challenge against the MCTL, asserting violations of the Free Speech and Free Exercise Clauses of the First Amendment.
 She sought a preliminary injunction to prevent the law's enforcement.
 The U.S. District Court for the District of Colorado denied her motion, finding that, while she had standing, she failed to demonstrate a likelihood of success on the merits.
-The Court concluded that the MCTL regulates health-care professional conduct rather than therapists’ speech.
+The Court concluded that the MCTL regulates health-care professional conduct rather than therapists' speech.

 Chiles appealed the district court's decision to the U.S. Court of Appeals for the Tenth Circuit.
-A 3-judge panel of the Tenth Circuit affirmed the lower court's ruling, agreeing that Colorado was entitled to regulate professional conduct and citing evidence of the harms conversion therapy can cause minors.
+A 3-judge panel of the Tenth Circuit affirmed the lower court's ruling, agreeing that Colorado was entitled to regulate professional conduct even if it had an "incidental" effect on Chiles' speech.
+The court cited evidence that conversion therapy can harm minors.
 Judge Harris Hartz dissented, arguing "courts must be particularly wary that in a contentious and evolving field, the government and its supporters would like to bypass the marketplace of ideas and declare victory for their preferred ideas by fiat".